Dime museum: New York City

 P. T. Barnum purchased Scudder's Dime Museum in 1841 and transformed it into one of the more popular single cultural sites that has existed, Barnum's American Museum.
 Together, P.T.
 Barnum and Moses Kimball introduced the so-called "Edutainement", which was a moralistic education realized through sensational freak shows, theater and circus performances, and many other means of entertainment.
-The first incarnation "American Museum" on Ann Street burned down in 1865.
-It was relocated further up Broadway, but this venue too, fell victim to fire.
+The first incarnation "American Museum" on Ann Street burned down on 13 July, 1865.
+It was relocated further up Broadway, but this venue too, fell victim to fire on 3 March, 1868.

+Hubert's Museum

+From 1925 through the 1960s, Hubert's Museum was located at 234 West 42nd Street in Times Square in New York City.
+It was located in the basement of the Playland Arcade.
+The site had previously been the location of Murray's Roman Gardens, a lobster palace.

-For many years in the basement of the Playland Arcade in Times Square in New York City, Hubert's Museum featured acts such as sword swallower Lady Estelene, Congo The Jungle Creep, a flea circus, a half-man half-woman, and magicians such as Earl "Presto" Johnson.
-This museum was documented in photography by Diane Arbus.
+Hubert's Museum featured a flea circus as well acts such as half-man half-woman Alberto Alberta and a variety of other performers, including the magician Earl "Presto" Johnson.
+The museum was documented in photography by Diane Arbus.

 Later, in Times Square, mouse pitchman Tommy Laird opened a dime museum that featured Tisha Booty"the Human Pin Cushion"and several magicians, including Lou Lancaster, Criss Capehart, Dorothy Dietrich, Dick Brooks, and others.